 This course is designed around the Ohio World Language Standards and American Council of the Teaching of Foreign Language (ACTFL).
 Units will utilize 21st century skills and authentic resources to engage learners in relevant and meaningful use of the new language and exploration of the culture.
 Level 3 of the World Language class is designed to provide students the opportunity to further communication in the target language via reading, writing, listening and speaking skills.
 According to ACTFL, the proficiency goal for a level 3 student is Intermediate-Low or the ability to describe in strings of sentences and express personal thoughts in a single time frame.
+Return to course offering page: 9, 10, 11, 12

+LEVEL 4

-LEVEL 4 3705 HONORS FRENCH IV
+3705 HONORS FRENCH IV